Despite the known harmful effects, it is difficult to quit smoking. Pregnancy can give you an extra incentive to reach your goal.

-First, smoking can prevent the occurrence of pregnancy.
-It has been shown that smoking increases the risk of infertility and the time it takes to conceive.
-Smoking can also increase the risk of ectopic pregnancy (outside the uterus) and of spontaneous abortion (miscarriage).
+First, it is important to know that smoking can prevent pregnancy.
+Smoking has been shown to increase the risk of infertility and the time it takes to conceive.
+Smoking can also increase the risk of ectopic pregnancy (outside the uterus) and spontaneous abortion (miscarriage).

-If you are already pregnant and you smoke, it is important to note that it is never too late to quit smoking.
-Quitting smoking during pregnancy can help to diminish the risks of premature birth and low birth weight.
-The sooner you quit smoking, the better it will be for your baby.
+If you are pregnant and you smoke, it’s never too late to quit.
+Quitting smoking during pregnancy can help reduce the risk of premature birth and low birth weight babies.
+The sooner you quit smoking, the better for your baby.